sx-bet/sx-bet-api-docs/source/includes/_websocket.md

 }
 ```

 When a bettor requests a Parlay Market, a message is sent via the `markets:parlay` channel.
 In order to offer orders on Parlay Markets, you will need to subscribe to this channel.
 The payload will contain the `marketHash` that is associated with the Parlay Market.

-You can post orders to this market as you would for other markets, using this `marketHash`.
+You can post orders to this market as you would for any other market, using this `marketHash`.
 The payload also contains the token and size that the bettor is requesting.
 The `legs` in the payload contain the underlying legs that make up the parlay market.
 You can query for market data on each leg's `marketHash` to determine current orders for that individual market.

 ### `ParlayMarket` payload format